Rifaqkhan/Test/README.md

     "step_definitions": "cypress/e2e/stepDefinitions/*"
   }

-add these settings in cypress.config.js
+add these settings in cypress.config.js (if its not there)

 const { defineConfig } = require("cypress");
 const cucumber = require('cypress-cucumber-preprocessor').default